-- All securities purchased from dealers and brokers are held in safekeeping by the District's custodial bank.
-All transactions require delivery of the security prior to payment for the security (delivery vs. payment). - Collateral, when required, would only be in U.S. Treasury or U.S. Government Agencies Obligations, with a Master Repurchase Agreement on file with the District. - Trade confirmations are reviewed for conformity to the original transaction by an individual other than the one who originated the transaction. - Reporting includes: on a monthly basis, a report listing transactions is submitted to the General Manager and the District's Board of Directors; and on a quarterly basis, an investment report is submitted to the General Manager and the Finance/Administration Committee of the District's Board of Directors.
-This quarterly report includes the type of investment, issuer, date of maturity, par and dollar amount invested for all securities, investments and moneys held by the District, and provides an investment summary by security type, percent of the portfolio, investment yield and the remaining period of investment to maturity.
+- All securities purchased from dealers and brokers are held in safekeeping by the District's custodial bank, a national bank, a State chartered bank or trust company (not the selling party of the security).
+All transactions require delivery of the security prior to payment for the security (delivery vs. payment). - Trade confirmations are received directly and reviewed for conformity to the original transaction by an individual other than the person who originated the transaction. - Reporting includes: on a monthly basis, a report listing investment transactions is submitted to the General Manager and the District's Board of Directors; and on a quarterly basis, an investment report may be submitted to the General Manager and the District's Board of Directors.
+This quarterly report when rendered includes the type of investment, issuer, date of maturity, par and dollar amount invested for all securities, investments and moneys held by the District, and provides an investment summary by security type, percent of the portfolio, investment yield and the remaining period of investment to maturity.